GenomeDK/genomedk-docs/docs/getting-started.rst

 ------------------------------------

 * Should it be installed by default?
 * What is an environment?
+Creating environments, changing between them.
 * Why are environments useful?
 * Exporting an environment

 For existing users:

+* Migrating from old setup to conda legacy environment
 * Remove all uses of /com/extra (.bashrc, .bash_profile)
 * Check PATH in general